Electrotachyscope

 The Elektrische Schnellseher (from German: 'Electrical Quick-Viewer') or Electrotachyscope is an early motion picture system developed by chronophotographer Ottomar Anschütz between 1886 and 1894.
 He made at least seven different versions of the machine, including a projector, a peep-box viewer and several versions with illuminated glass photographs on a rotating wheel viewed on a 12.5 cm wide milk glass screen by up to seven people at the same time.
+The system apparently influenced the development of the Kinetoscope film viewer by Edison's company (publicly introduced in 1894), and most of the subjects of the first Kinetoscope presentations resembled those of the Electrotachyscope.

 History

 Before working on chronophotography and motion pictures, Anschütz had already received much acclaim for his instantaneous pictures of flying storks in 1884.

 In 1885, Anschütz made his first chronophotographs of horses, sponsored by the Prussian minister of Culture.
 Initially, he used 12 cameras, later on 24.
 The quality of his pictures was generally regarded to be much higher than that of pioneer Eadweard Muybridge's chronophotographic series.
 He continued with studies of horses in motion at the Königlichen Militärreitinstitut (Royal Military Institute) in Hanover during 1886.

 From the beginning, Anschütz wanted to reproduce the recorded actions and worked on devices to enable this.
 In 1886, he built a machine with a 1.5 m wheel that had twenty-four, 9 × 13 cm glass plate photographs attached to its circumference.
 The pictures were illuminated from behind by a fast succession of electric flashes from a synchronized Geissler tube, while the wheel was hand-cranked to rotate at a speed of approximately 30 frames per second.
 About four spectators could watch the images on a 12.5 cm wide milk glass screen in a wall in a small darkened room.
 Anschütz introduced the first successful model from 19 to 21 March 1887 at the Kultusministerium (Ministry of Culture) in Berlin, receiving much praise from invited colleagues, politicians, and scientists.
 From 16 July to 26 August 1887, the moving pictures were screened to around 15,000 paying customers at Stadtbahnbogen 21 in the Ausstellungspark in Berlin.
 During the next few years, Anschütz demonstrated his electrical Schnellseher at many international exhibitions, fairs and conventions, visiting Wiesbaden, Frankfurt and Dresden in 1887, Brussels and Florence in 1888 and Kassel, Saint Petersburg, New York City, Boston, and Philadelphia in 1889.

 In 1888, Anschütz moved to a studio at Charlottenstr.
 59 in Berlin, where frequent demonstrations of Schnellsehers took place to at least 1900 (and less frequently until years later).

 Early January 1890, Anschütz presented a new type of chronophotography on the glass wheel Schnellseher to emperor Wilhelm II's family: "Sprechende Porträts" (Speaking Portraits).
 He introduced it publicly on 16 January 1890 at the Photographic Association in Berlin.